atykhonov/google-translate/README.md

 (setq google-translate-translation-directions-alist '(("en" . "ru")))

-in this way one translation direction ("en" > "ru") is defined and when `google-translate-smooth-translate' function executes it will output the prompt (in minibuffer) which will looks like as the
+in this way one translation direction ("en" > "ru") is defined and when `google-translate-smooth-translate` function executes it will output the prompt (in minibuffer) which will looks like as the
 following: